Sarah Palin v Queer Theory

 However, the notion that homosexuality, and more broadly sexuality, is a choice is not only an idea embraced by conservatives or those who oppose homosexuality.
 It’s a view also shared by some of our most radical contemporary postmodern thinkers.

-Judith Butler, in her book Gender Trouble: feminism and the subversion of identity, which is considered a foundation stone for the critical field later known as Queer Theory, argues that identities are free and floating and describes gender as a social constructed performance rather than a biological trait.
-Queer theory suggests that nothing in your identity is fixed because it's shaped by a pile of experiences reinforced through repetition and, therefore, people can change.
+Judith Butler, in her book Trouble: and the subversion of identity, which is considered a foundation stone for the critical field later known as Queer Theory, argues that identities are free and floating and describes gender as a social constructed performance rather than a biological trait.
+Queer theory suggests that nothing in your identity is fixed because it’s shaped by a pile of experiences reinforced through repetition and, therefore, people can change.
 Butler goes as far as calling for the challenging of traditional views of sexuality by causing “gender trouble”.

 Queer Theory is widely considered in academic and intellectual circles as a highly progressive view on sexuality and gender.
 Judith Butler, seen as one of the developers of this field, is considered a prominent radical thinker.
 If anything, she is the antithesis of Sarah Palin on every single level.
 However, if we look close enough, they both share the same view that sexuality is a social construct and can possibly be changed.